Inter Vivos Trusts

 Oakville Estate Lawyers Advising Clients on Inter Vivos Trusts

 Trusts are an important part of an effective estate plan and can play a critical role in risk management and careful planning for the future.
 Trusts come in many forms and are commonly used to minimize tax and other financial benefits.

 An inter vivos trust is a trust created while the person making the trust is still alive, in contrast to those trusts created upon death through someone’s will.
 At Sweatman Law Firm, our team of knowledgeable estate lawyers has significant experience guiding clients through the estate planning process, including establishing inter vivos and other trusts.
-Our founder, Jasmine Sweatman, is recognized as a Certified Specialist in Estates and Trusts Law by the Law Society of Ontario and is a well-regarded leader in the field.
+Our founder, Jasmine Sweatman, is recognized as a person in Estates and Trusts Law by the Law Society of Ontario and is a well-regarded leader in the field.

 Benefits of Inter Vivos Trusts

 There is a wide variety of uses for inter vivos trusts.
 They are becoming more frequently relied upon for estate planning, particularly in blended families and other complex situations.